-An ladies electric bike specifically designed for women will have a range of sizes suited to smaller riders.
+A ladies electric bike specifically designed for women will have a range of sizes suited to smaller riders.
 Their frame's geometry will also be more biased to female riders with a lower stand over height.
 They will also usually stay away from fitting 29" wheels and stick with 26" or 27.5" wheels.
 This will mean the straight-line speed won't be as high, but changing direction will be much easier while creating more playful handling.

-Which women's electric bike is best?
+Which ladies electric bike is best?